Drumming up a Storm

 I discovered the effectiveness of coaching while working with the charity Pilotlight, where I became a trustee for a number of years.
 Also during that period I became a CEDR accredited mediator, which has proved useful for supporting my clients when they have strong differences of opinion (I call it 'partneritis').

 I felt I’d found my vocation in life, but the problem was, I had no training.
-So I spent many years learning the principles of coaching, working with businesses of all shapes and sizes.
+So I spent many years learning the principles of coaching, and worked with businesses of all shapes and sizes.

-In 2016, my right leg and arm suddenly stopped working.
-Doctors in A&E told me they didn’t know what was wrong; worst case I may not come out of hospital alive.
+In 2016, my right arm and leg suddenly stopped working.
+Doctors in A&E told me they didn't know what was wrong; worst case I may not come out of hospital alive.